bwsw/cloudstack-ui/README.md

 #### Resource usage bar

 We also decided to place resource usage bar on the same virtual machine view screen.
 It can be collapsed or displayed.
-Resource usage bar allows switching between "used" and "free" presentations to help users understanding capabilities in a better way.
+A resource usage bar allows switching between "used" and "free" presentations to help users understanding capabilities in a better way.
 Domain administrators can also choose between Account and Domain view.
-You also can see that the interface is in chocolate and blue colors.
-It’s because we enabled instant theme changing in the settings area.
-Material Design allows doing it natively, default theme colors can be specified in configuration json file.

 <a href="https://raw.githubusercontent.com/bwsw/cloudstack-ui/master/screens/resourceUsageBar.png" target="_blank">![New Virtual Machine View](./screens/resourceUsageBar_mini.png)</a>